-In this article I cover everything you need to know about growing african violet.
-I cover the steps needed to grow african violet indoors and in what areas it is possible to grow it outdoors.
+In this article I cover everything you need to know about growing African violet.
+I cover the steps needed to grow African violet indoors and in what areas it is possible to grow it outdoors.
 I outline how to grow this plant from seed, through division or from cuttings and the steps you need to take to ensure you cultivate a healthy plant with steady continual blooms.

-- How to grow african violets from seed
+- 1. Growing African violets from seed

-Contrary to popular belief african violets are not actually violets.
+Contrary to popular belief African violets are not actually violets.
 They only get their name due to the resemblance they have to violets.

-Another popular myth that is incorrect is that african violets are succulents.
+Another popular myth that is incorrect is that African violets are succulents.
 They are not.

 These flowering perennials are long-living plants, surviving and even thriving for many many decades, and will usually flower continually throughout the year – thus making them a very popular houseplant.